-Campers killed by tree limb in Yosemite were teenage boys
+Campers killed by tree limb in Yosemite were teen boys

 Tustin, Calif. — Two young campers killed by a falling tree limb in Yosemite National Park have been identified as 14-year-old boys from Orange County in Southern California.